e-Spirit/fsxa-pattern-library/README.md

 In this file multiple settings can be specified
 - devMode: boolean if the development mode is active or not
+- useErrorBoundaryWrapper: boolean if the extra div is added or not
 - defaultLocale: provided default language i.e. `'en_EN'`
 - customRoutes: path to folder to define your own api
 - component: object to define the paths to your components